SufficientlySecure/html-textview/README.md

 This HtmlTextView supports all HTML tags supported by Android's Html class (see [The CommonsBlog](http://commonsware.com/blog/Android/2010/05/26/html-tags-supported-by-textview.html) and [history of Html class](https://github.com/android/platform_frameworks_base/commits/master/core/java/android/text/Html.java) for newer additions).
 Additionally, list tags are supported (``<ul>``, ``<ol>``, ``<dd>``) and code tags with ``<code>``.

-This also includes a workaround to prevent TextView crashing on [specific Android versions](http://code.google.com/p/android/issues/detail?id=35466).
+This also includes a workaround to prevent TextView from crashing on [specific Android versions](http://code.google.com/p/android/issues/detail?id=35466).

-This library is kept very tiny with no external dependencies.
+This library is kept tiny without external dependencies.
 I am using it to provide Help/About Activities in my apps.

 ## Example